 - The newborn usually has no feeding difficulty, and there is no problem with breastfeeding.

 - Once the unaffected side of the face is tested and found to be normal, there should be no attempt for surgical repair of the hearing mechanism on the affected side.
 This will render the subsequent reconstruction of the auricle extremely complex or impossible.

 - Initially, there mustn't be performed any imaging examination such as CT and MRI unless there are serious suspicions for problems of the central nervous system.

-- A team of doctors who are specialized in craniofacial surgery should undertake, from the beginning, the follow-up of the child because it is required the participation of many specialties for his/her care.
+- A team of doctors who are specialized in craniofacial surgery should undertake, from the beginning, the follow-up of the child because the participation of many specialties is required for his/her care.

-At the age of 6, the child start to make his/her first imaging examinations, such as 3D low dose CT, panoramic radiography in jaws.
-Depending on the findings it will be made the plan of the surgical rehabilitation.
+At the age of 6, the child starts to make his/her first imaging examinations, such as 3D low dose CT, panoramic radiography in jaws.
+Depending on the findings, the plan of the surgical rehabilitation will be made.

 - When all the molecules of the lower jaw have been doubled and asymmetry is in relatively small degree, then after the initial orthodontic preparation, it is performed a minor operation in which an incision is done into the jawbone and is placed a small machine which lengthens the jawbone 1mm per day in the appropriate direction, thereby improving the symmetry (distraction osteogenesis, see method).

-- In serious cases in which a part of the lower jaw hasn't been doubled, it will be required major surgeries, which are performed in older age as well.
+- In serious cases in which a part of the lower jaw hasn't been doubled, major surgeries will be required, which are performed in an older age as well.

 - After the rehabilitation of skeletal molecules, it is performed the rehabilitation of the soft tissues with various dermis-fat grafts (DFG0, fat injections etc.